-- Overpull increases dramatically at connections times and while trips (check also tripping pipe procedures).
+- Overpull increases dramatically at connection times and while trips (check also tripping pipe procedures).

-- Increase in pump pressure and pressure spikes when hole momentarily plugs up.
+- Increase in pump pressure and pressure spikes when the hole momentarily plugs up.

-- Pump pressure much higher than predicted using hydraulics program.
+- Pump pressure is much higher than predicted using the hydraulics program.

 How to Identify The Stuck Occured By Inadequate Hole Cleaning